 Please be aware that the timetable can change without notice.
 Students are advised to check their personal class timetable regularly.

 The Class Timetable is used to publish all Monash campuses timetable information for students and staff on the web.
-Class Timetable allows you to view timetables by unit, location and personal timetable.
+Class Timetable allows you to view timetables by unit.
 Class Timetable is only used to view the day and time of all unit offerings by activity type such as lecture, laboratory and tutorial before you go to Allocate+ to set your timetable preferences or change your unit(s) in WES.

 You will need to have enrolled/re-enrolled via WES before you will be able to use Allocate+.
 Once enrolled, your units and associated activities will display in Allocate+ immediately.